flowground/amazonaws-com-chime-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ResetPersonalPIN
-### Resets the personal meeting PIN for the specified user on an Amazon Chime account.
-Returns the <a>User</a> object with the updated personal meeting PIN.
+> Resets the personal meeting PIN for the specified user on an Amazon Chime account.
+Returns the <a>User</a> object with the updated personal meeting PIN.<br/>

 #### Input Parameters
 * `operation` - _required_